criteo/command-launcher/gh-pages/content/en/docs/overview/config.md

 | sync_policy     | string | how often the repository is synched from its remote.
 Possible value: always, hourly, daily, weekly, or monthly. (hourly, daily, weekly and monthly are supported in 1.14+) |
 | repository_dir  | string | the absolute path of the local repository folder to keep the downloaded local packages                                                                                     |

-> You don't need to manage these extra remote configurations by your self.
-Use the built-in `remote` command instead
+> You don't need to manage these extra remote configurations by yourself.
+Use the built-in `remote` command instead.

 ## Change configuration

-It is recommended to use the built-in `config` command to change the configurations.
-For duration type configurations, you can use `h`, `m`, and `s` to present hour, minute, and seconds.
+It is recommended to use the built-in `config` command to change the configuration.
+For duration type configuration entries, you can use `h`, `m`, and `s` to represent hours, minutes, and seconds, respectively.
 For example:

 ```bash
 cola config user_consent_life 24h
 ```

-set the user consent life to 24 hours.
+will set the value of `user_consent_life` to 24 hours.